 Initial applications for the Entry Level Program are submitted to the Director of the Nurse Anesthesia Program of Hartford.
 All official transcripts are reviewed internally and forwarded to the Graduate Office at CCSU for final approval.

 Early Decision is available to CT residents who have a cumulative GPA > 3.5, meet all program eligibility requirements program requirements — Entry Level, and submit a completed application by June 1.
 Early Decision candidates granted an interview will be notified prior to September 1.

-The Entry Level Program is partially front-loaded with a full year of didactic foundational sciences courses at the University, followed by the 2-year clinical phase offered at our three clinical sites: Hartford Hospital, Connecticut Children’s Medical Center and the Connecticut Children’s Medical Center Surgery Center.
-We have tentative approval from the Council on Accreditation to use St. Vincent’s Medical Center, Midstate Medical Center, and the Hospital of Central Connecticut as clinical sites.
+The Entry Level Program is partially front-loaded with a full year of didactic foundational sciences courses at the University, followed by the 2-year clinical phase offered at Hartford Hospital, Connecticut Children’s Medical Center, the Connecticut Children’s Medical Center Surgery Center, St. Vincent’s Medical Center, Midstate Medical Center, and the Hospital of Central Connecticut.
 We anticipate that the average student will perform 800 cases and 3000 clinical hours.
-Anesthesia related courses and doctoral coursework are taught throughout the clinical phase (see DNAP Course Sequence — Entry Level).
+Anesthesia-related courses and doctoral coursework are taught throughout the clinical phase (see DNAP Course Sequence — Entry Level).
 There are scheduled clinical conferences and meetings throughout the program, including various Saturdays.

 Due to the sequential nature of the program, transfer credit or advanced standing is not permitted.

 Program of Hartford